 Is there a gap in federal criminal law when an arrested DUI suspect refuses to take a breathalyzer test?
 The courts have found that the answer is “yes” because:

-This gap in federal criminal law exists even though 18 U.S.C. § 3118 seems to cover an arrested DUI suspect who alleged refused to take a breathalyzer test on an air force base.
+The ACA fills this gap by incorporating a state’s criminal statutory prohibitions against DUI.
+See id.
+This gap in federal criminal law exists even though 18 U.S.C. § 3118 seems to cover an arrested DUI suspect who allegedly refused to take a breathalyzer test on an air force base.

 [T]he loss of driving privileges [under 18 U.S.C. § 3118(b) ] appears to be an administrative sanction rather than a subject for prosecution.
 It is automatically triggered by a qualifying individual’s refusal to take a breath or other physiological sobriety test.

-The Williams court went on to explain that Section 3118 also differs from most criminal statutes in the words it uses to describe the sanction: the offending driver “shall be denied the privilege of operating a motor vehicle upon the special maritime and territorial jurisdiction of the United States.”
+The Williams court went on to explain that Section 3118 also differs from most criminal statutes in the words it uses to describe the sanction because the offending driver “shall be denied the privilege of operating a motor vehicle upon the special maritime and territorial jurisdiction of the United States.”
 18 U.S.C. § 3118(b).

-The federal courts ahve found that the basic purpose of the Assimilative Crimes Act (ACA) is one of borrowing state law to fill gaps in the federal criminal law that applies on federal enclaves.
+The federal courts have found that the basic purpose of the Assimilative Crimes Act (ACA) is one of borrowing state law to fill gaps in the federal criminal law that applies to federal enclaves.

-This article was last updated on Tuesday, November 2, 2018.
+This article was last updated on Friday, February 25, 2022.